Doctors & patients are saying about 'A-Fib.com'...

 After your initial Atrial Fibrillation diagnosis, use these free appointment worksheets to help you prepare when visiting a cardiologist for the first time and to record your doctor’s answers.

-AHA FREE Worksheet: Partnerning in Your Treatment
+AHA FREE Worksheet: Partnering in Your Treatment

 Review the worksheet “A-Fib: Partnering in Your Treatment” on the American Heart Association website.
 These are the most common questions A-Fib patients ask a doctor after first being diagnosed with Atrial Fibrillation.
 Take with you to your appointment and make notes in the spaces provided.